WebAssembly/module-linking/proposals/module-types/Example-SharedEverythingDynamicLinking.md

 be specified for each dependency to provide developers finer-grained control over how the final version is chosen.
-Any such scheme would need to be tailored to a higher-level layer of tooling and should be able to built on the basic primitives of the Module Imports proposal, similar to the simplistic scheme shown above.
+Any such scheme would need to be tailored to a higher-level layer of tooling and should be able to built on the basic primitives of the Module Linking proposal, similar to the simplistic scheme shown above.

 ## Cyclic Dependencies